JarredR092699/NFLWRClustering/README.md

 [Dashboard Link](https://public.tableau.com/app/profile/jarred.robidoux4256/viz/NFLReceiverClusters/ClusterDash)

 **How It Works**
+1. **Data Selection**: The analysis focuses on players with at least 350 snaps through the first nine games of the 2024 season.
-1. **Feature Selection**: The following variables are used to define player characteristics:
+2. **Feature Selection**: The following variables are used to define player characteristics:
    - Height
    - Weight
    - aDOT (Average Depth of Target)